AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-deployment-dispatcher-on-cs.md

 ---
 # Deployment and dispatcher configuration

+This article provides information on how to deploy Experience Manager Guides as a Cloud Service and configure dispatcher.

+>[!NOTE]
+>
-Starting 2024.2.0 release, Experience Manager Guides is only available as an automated add-on for Experience Manager as a Cloud Service.
+> Starting 2024.2.0 release, Experience Manager Guides is only available as an automated add-on for Experience Manager as a Cloud Service.
 If you are using December 2023 or earlier releases, you can download the Adobe Experience Manager Guides from the GitHub repository and install it.

 ## Deploy Experience Manager Guides as a Cloud Service